vstinner/misc/cpython/pep-opaque-c-api.rst

 Experiment with a tracing garbage collector inside CPython.
 Keep reference counting for the C API.

+Rewriting CPython with a tracing garbage collector is large project which is out of the scope of this PEP.
+This PEP fix some blockers issues which prevent to start such project today.

 One of the issue are functions of the C API which return a pointer like ``PyBytes_AsString()``.
 Python doesn't know when the caller stops using